neurobiology-ut/PHILOW/README.md

 ```angular2
 python launcher_simple.py
 ```
-1) select Loader
+1) Select Loader

-2) select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)
+2) Select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)

-3) start new project?
+3) Start new project?
 yes → do not need to select mask dir
 no → select saved labels dir

-4) enter a name for the label or model you want to create (e.g. mito, cristae, ...)
+4) Enter a name for the label or model you want to create (e.g. mito, cristae, ...)
 This name will be used as the directory name of the newly created mask dir if no mask dir is specified, and as the name of the csv file for training dataset management.

-5) check if you want to create new dataset (new model) When checked, if there is already a csv file for training dataset management, a new csv file with one sequential number will be generated.
+5) Check if you want to create new dataset (new model) When checked, if there is already a csv file for training dataset management, a new csv file with one sequential number will be generated.

-6) launch napari!
+6) Launch napari!

 #### create labels